-Alternative Spring Break: Civil Rights Movement
+Alternative Spring Break: The Civil Rights Movement

-Application submission deadline: November 2015
+Application submission deadline: November 2016 | DOWNLOAD THE APPLICATION

 HBCU Exchange Program

 The HBCU Exchange Program allows students to experience college life at a historically black college or university and to examine academic and cultural themes within the framework of a different educational system.
 Students will explore the distinctive opportunities offered by a HBCU while further exploring the diversity of the black community in a unique and supportive environment.
 This program is open to undergraduate students only.
 Participating universities include Howard University, Spelman College and Dillard University.

 Somerville Place Overnight Experience (Spring & Fall)

 Somerville Place offers high school seniors and admitted students the opportunity to experience life at USC by allowing students to spend the night on campus.
 High school seniors and admitted students will interact with current USC students as well as participate in campus activities.
 Visit the homepage of the website for additional information.